Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

-29. Position the ON/OFF rocker switch according to the picture and firmly press it onto the slot.
+29. **Install On/Off Switch**

+   Press the ON/OFF ROCKER SWITCH into the slot.
+Make sure you follow the picture bellow.

 .. important::
   Pay attention to the position of the dot on the switch.
 The dot needs to be on the bottom.

 .. raw:: html